mtbvang/terraform-aws-openshift/README.md

 Once the infrastructure is set up an inventory of the system is dynamically created, which is used to install the OpenShift Origin platform on the hosts.

+The vagrant folder contains a Vagrantfile that will spin up a development VM that has terraform and all the required tools.

 ## Prerequisites

 You need: